-In Moodle, you can add an image anywhere you see the a Text editor toolbar.
+In Moodle, you can add an image anywhere you see the Text editor toolbar.

-Instructors can use images in activity description, such as the description for an Assignment, or in Quiz questions, a post to a Forum, or on a Page resource.
+Instructors can use images in activity descriptions (e.g., the description for an Assignment, Quiz questions, a post to a Forum, or in a Page resource).

-Students can add images when posting in a forum, submitting a...
+Students can add images, when posting in a forum, submitting a text-...

-As an instructor, you can control the number of Topics or Weekly Sections students see in different ways.
+As an instructor, you can control the number of Sections students see in different ways.
 You can add or remove sections using buttons at the bottom of the course page, set the number of sections from the Settings page for the course, or hide particular sections from students.